Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/beyond_basics/logging/default.md

  >[!WARNING]
  > The `Trace` log level is *not* recommended for use in production.
  >
- > It is intended for debugging DSharpPlus and may display tokens and other sensitive data.
+ > It is intended for debugging DisCatSharp and may display tokens and other sensitive data.